Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Experiments

-Under the same settings, we compare the performance of different mechanisms under different sample sizes $n$, which include FRL, ICLP-AR, ICLP-QR, and Berinsten mechanisms.
-We also consider the Gaussian mechanism for achieving $(\epsilon,\delta)$-DP (with $\epsilon = 1$ and $\delta = 0.01$) on functional summaries via Gaussian process \citep{mirshani2019formal}, and we refer it as GP-ADP in this paper.
-This provides insight into what is gained from $\epsilon$-DP to $(\epsilon,\delta)$-DP.
-The results are reported in Figure \ref{fig: nu32 pss}. }
+Under the same settings, we compare the performance of different mechanisms under different sample sizes $n$, which include the FRL, ICLP-AR, ICLP-QR, and the Bernstein mechanisms\footnote{The implementation of the Bernstein mechanism is based on R package \texttt{diffpriv}.
+We use the sample mean $\bar{X}$ as the non-private summary by setting the cover size parameter as $20$.}.
+We also include the Gaussian mechanism for achieving $(\epsilon,\delta)$-DP (with $\epsilon = 1$ and $\delta = 0.01$) on functional summaries via Gaussian process \citep{mirshani2019formal}, and we refer to it as GP-ADP.
+This provides insight into what is gained by moving from $\epsilon$-DP to $(\epsilon,\delta)$-DP.

-From Figure \ref{fig: nu32 pss}, it can be observed that the ICLP-QR approach always achieves the best performance under all scenarios compared to other $\epsilon$-DP mechanisms.
-On the other hand, GP-ADP performs slightly better than ICLP-QR, especially when $n$ is larger.
-This shows that moving to a more relaxed privacy paradigm can lead to more utilizable estimators.
-On the other hand, the ICLP-AR is almost the worst one as expected.
-The FRL and Bernstein are quite close to the ICLP-QR in S-1, showing their effectiveness in simpler curve scenarios, but they fail to mimic the behaviors of the ICLP-QR where curves' shapes are more complex i.e. S-2 to S-4.
+Figure~\ref{fig: nu32 pss} illustrates the error decay results of different mechanisms as $\mu_{0}$ and $n$ are varied.
+Focusing on the privacy-estimation error, the ICLP-QR consistently outperforms all other $\epsilon$-DP mechanisms across various scenarios.
+This indicates that the ICLP-QR is effective in releasing privatized summaries with high utility.
+On the other hand, GP-ADP performs slightly better than the ICLP-QR, especially when $n$ is larger.
+This is not surprising, as moving to a more relaxed privacy paradigm can lead to private summaries with higher utility.
+On the other hand, the ICLP-AR exhibits the worst performance, primarily due to its high estimation error.
+This poor performance is likely caused by the exact bias introduced by the soft thresholding function, which would require an extremely large sample size to reduce the threshold and eliminate the bias.
+The FRL and Bernstein mechanisms are close to the ICLP-QR in S-1, showing their effectiveness in simpler mean function scenarios, but they fail to mimic the behaviors of the ICLP-QR when mean functions become more complex, i.e., S-2 to S-4.

+Regarding the trade-off between estimation and privacy error, the ICLP-QR mechanism exhibits similar privacy error to the FLR mechanism while significantly outperforming it in estimation error.
+This confirms the ICLP mechanism's advantages from two perspectives.
+First, by treating the summary as infinite-dimensional, the ICLP mechanism provides better non-private estimations than the finite-dimensional FLR mechanism, which suffers from worse estimation errors due to fewer components involved.
+Second, despite adding noise to infinite dimensions, the ICLP mechanism only requires a similar amount of noise as the FLR mechanism, indicating it achieves more effective noise injection by treating different dimensions heterogeneously.